programminghistorian/ph-submissions/en/drafts/originals/agent-based-model-communication-networks.md

 [^6]: McCarty, Willard (2019).
 “Modeling the Actual, Simulating the Possible.”
 In The Shape of Data in the Digital Humanities: Modeling Texts and Text-Based Resources / Edited by Julia Flanders and Fotis Jannidis., edited by Julia Flanders, Fotis Jannidis, and Willard McCarty.
 London: Routledge. [https://www.taylorfrancis.com/books/9781315552941](https://www.taylorfrancis.com/books/9781315552941).

+[^7]: Scheuermann, Leif (2022), Über die Rolle computerbasierter Modellrechnungen und Simulationen für eine digitale Geschichte, In Digital History.
+Konzepte, Methoden und Kritiken Digitaler Geschichtswissenschaft. edited by Karoline Dominika Döring, Stefan Haas, Mareike König, and Jörg Wettlaufer.
+Berlin; Boston 2022 (Studies in Digital History and Hermeneutics 6).

-[^7]: Wendell, Augustus, Burcak Ozludil Altin, and Ulysee Thompson (2016), “Prototyping a Temporospatial Simulation Framework:Case of an Ottoman Insane Asylum,” 485–91.
+[^8]: Wendell, Augustus, Burcak Ozludil Altin, and Ulysee Thompson (2016), “Prototyping a Temporospatial Simulation Framework:Case of an Ottoman Insane Asylum,” 485–91.
 Oulu, Finland. [https://doi.org/10.52842/conf.ecaade.2016.2.485](https://doi.org/10.52842/conf.ecaade.2016.2.485).

-[^8]: Winsberg, Eric (2019), “Computer Simulations in Science.”
+[^9]: Winsberg, Eric (2019), “Computer Simulations in Science.”
 In The Stanford Encyclopedia of Philosophy, eds.: Edward N. Zalta.
 Metaphysics Research Lab, Stanford University. [https://plato.stanford.edu/archives/win2019/entries/simulations-science/](https://plato.stanford.edu/archives/win2019/entries/simulations-science/).

-[^9]: Schmitz, Jascha Merijn and Buarque, Bernardo Sousa.
+[^10]: Schmitz, Jascha Merijn and Buarque, Bernardo Sousa.
 2023.
 "Introduction to Agent-based modeling for Historians", ModelSEN Compendium. [https://modelsen.gea.mpg.de/jupyterbooks/book/abmintro/](https://modelsen.gea.mpg.de/jupyterbooks/book/abmintro/).
 Accessed: June 3rd, 2024.

-[^10]: Levison, M, R Gerard Ward, and John W Webb,(1972), “The Settlement of Polynesia: A Report on a Computer Simulation.”
+[^11]: Levison, M, R Gerard Ward, and John W Webb,(1972), “The Settlement of Polynesia: A Report on a Computer Simulation.”
 Archaeology & Physical Anthropology in Oceania 7, no. 3 (1972): 234–45.

-[^11]: Wachter, Kenneth W., Peter Laslett, and Eugene A. Hammel (1978), Statistical Studies of Historical Social Structure.
+[^12]: Wachter, Kenneth W., Peter Laslett, and Eugene A. Hammel (1978), Statistical Studies of Historical Social Structure.
 Population and Social Structure: Advances in Historical Demography.
 London: Academic Press.

-[^12]: Wachter, Kenneth W., and Eugene A. Hammel (1986), “The Genesis of Experimental History.”
+[^13]: Wachter, Kenneth W., and Eugene A. Hammel (1986), “The Genesis of Experimental History.”
 In The World We Have Gained: Histories of Population and Social Structure.
 Essays Presented to Peter Laslett on His Seventieth Birthday., edited by Lloyd Bonfield, Richard M. Smith, and Keith Wrightson.
 Oxford: Basil Blackwell Ltd.

-[^13]: Epstein, Joshua M., and Robert Axtell (1996), Growing Artificial Societies.
+[^14]: Epstein, Joshua M., and Robert Axtell (1996), Growing Artificial Societies.
 Social Science from the Bottom Up.
 Washington: Brookings Institution Press.

-[^14]: Gooding, Tim (2019), “Agent-Based Model History and Development.”
+[^15]: Gooding, Tim (2019), “Agent-Based Model History and Development.”
 In Economics for a Fairer Society, by Tim Gooding, 25–36.
 Cham: Springer International Publishing. [https://doi.org/10.1007/978-3-030-17020-2_4](https://doi.org/10.1007/978-3-030-17020-2_4).

-[^15]: Mitchell, Melanie (2011), Complexity: A Guided Tour.
+[^16]: Mitchell, Melanie (2011), Complexity: A Guided Tour.
 Oxford: Oxford University Press.

-[^16]: Graham, Shawn.
+[^17]: Graham, Shawn.
 An Enchantment of Digital Archaeology: Raising the Dead with Agent-Based Models, Archaeogaming and Artificial Intelligence.
 Digital Archaeology: Documenting the Anthropocene 1. online: Berghahn Books, 2020. [https://doi.org/10.1515/9781789207873](https://doi.org/10.1515/9781789207873).

-[^17]: Brughmans, Tom, and Andrew Wilson, eds.
+[^18]: Brughmans, Tom, and Andrew Wilson, eds.
 Simulating Roman Economies: Theories, Methods, and Computational Models.
 Oxford: Oxford University Press, 2022. [https://doi.org/10.1093/oso/9780192857828.001.0001](https://doi.org/10.1093/oso/9780192857828.001.0001).

-[^18]: Wachter, Laslett and Hammel 1978, p. xix
+[^19]: Wachter, Laslett and Hammel 1978, p. xix

-[^19]: Comer, Kenneth W. “Who Goes First?
+[^20]: Comer, Kenneth W. “Who Goes First?
 An Examination of the Impact of Activation on Outcome Behavior in AgentBased Models.”
 George Mason University, 2014. [http://mars.gmu.edu/bitstream/handle/1920/9070/Comer_gmu_0883E_10539.pdf](http://mars.gmu.edu/bitstream/handle/1920/9070/Comer_gmu_0883E_10539.pdf).

-[^20]: Unlike `mesa.model` or `mesa.agent`, `mesa.time` has multiple classes (e.g. `RandomActivation`, `StagedActivation` etc).
+[^21]: Unlike `mesa.model` or `mesa.agent`, `mesa.time` has multiple classes (e.g. `RandomActivation`, `StagedActivation` etc).
 To ensure context, time is used in the import as evidenced below with `mesa.time.RandomActivation`.
 You can see the different time classes at [mesa.time](https://github.com/projectmesa/mesa/blob/main/mesa/time.py).

-[^21]: However there are more types of space to include `HexGrid`, `NetworkGrid`, and the previously mentioned `ContinuousSpace`.
+[^22]: However there are more types of space to include `HexGrid`, `NetworkGrid`, and the previously mentioned `ContinuousSpace`.
 Similar to `mesa.time` context is retained with `mesa.space.[enter class]`.
 You can see the different classes at [`mesa.space`](https://github.com/projectmesa/mesa/blob/main/mesa/space.py).

-[^22]: Grimm, Volker and Railsback, Steven F. and Vincenot, Christian E. and Berger, Uta and Gallagher, Cara and DeAngelis, Donald L. and Edmonds, Bruce and Ge, Jiaqi and Giske, Jarl and Groeneveld, Jürgen and Johnston, Alice S.A. and Milles, Alexander and Nabe-Nielsen, Jacob and Polhill, J. Gareth and Radchuk, Viktoriia and Rohwäder, Marie-Sophie and Stillman, Richard A. and Thiele, Jan C. and Ayllon, Daniel (2020).
-The ODD Protocol for Describing Agent-Based and Other Simulation Models:  A Second Update to Improve Clarity, Replication, and StructuralRealism’ Journal of Artificial Societies and Social Simulation 23 (2) 7. [https://doi:10.18564/jasss.4259](https://doi:10.18564/jasss.4259).

-New References:
-[^116]: Scheuermann, Leif (2022), Über die Rolle computerbasierter Modellrechnungen und Simulationen für eine digitale Geschichte, In Digital History.
-Konzepte, Methoden und Kritiken Digitaler Geschichtswissenschaft. edited by Karoline Dominika Döring, Stefan Haas, Mareike König, and Jörg Wettlaufer.
-Berlin; Boston 2022 (Studies in Digital History and Hermeneutics 6).

-[^663] Mehdizadeh, Milad, Trond Nordfjaern, und Christian A. Klöckner.
-(2022). „A systematic review of the agent-based modelling/simulation paradigm in mobility transition“.
+[^23] Mehdizadeh, Milad, Trond Nordfjaern, und Christian A. Klöckner.
+(2022).
+“A systematic review of the agent-based modelling/simulation paradigm in mobility transition“.
 Technological Forecasting and Social Change 184:122011, p.8-9. [doi]( 10.1016/j.techfore.2022.122011).

-[^667] Avena-Koenigsberger, Andrea, Joaquín Goñi, Ricard Solé, and Olaf Sporns.
+[^24] Avena-Koenigsberger, Andrea, Joaquín Goñi, Ricard Solé, and Olaf Sporns.
 “Network Morphospace.”
 Journal of The Royal Society Interface 12, no. 103 (2015): 20140881. https://doi.org/10.1098/rsif.2014.0881.

+[^25]: Grimm, Volker and Railsback, Steven F. and Vincenot, Christian E. and Berger, Uta and Gallagher, Cara and DeAngelis, Donald L. and Edmonds, Bruce and Ge, Jiaqi and Giske, Jarl and Groeneveld, Jürgen and Johnston, Alice S.A. and Milles, Alexander and Nabe-Nielsen, Jacob and Polhill, J. Gareth and Radchuk, Viktoriia and Rohwäder, Marie-Sophie and Stillman, Richard A. and Thiele, Jan C. and Ayllon, Daniel (2020).
+The ODD Protocol for Describing Agent-Based and Other Simulation Models:  A Second Update to Improve Clarity, Replication, and StructuralRealism’ Journal of Artificial Societies and Social Simulation 23 (2) 7. [https://doi:10.18564/jasss.4259](https://doi:10.18564/jasss.4259).